Fall weather causes large turnout for Fall Festival

 A large amount of people came out to look at a variety of things.

-But it wasn't the products people were most excited about, but rather many are happy that it finally feels like fall.
+It wasn't the products people were most excited about, though—many were excited about the crispness in the air.

 "We got our first cold snap, it's actually feeling like October instead of July," Cambre's friend said.